junxit/us-congress-bills-112/metadata.md

 - 2012-04-19 — Placed on the Union Calendar, Calendar No. 314.
 - 2012-04-19 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-450.
 - 2012-04-19 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-450.
+- 2012-04-24 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Bishop (UT) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-04-24 — Considered under suspension of the rules. (consideration: CR H2050)
+- 2012-04-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2240.
+- 2012-04-24 — Mr. Bishop (UT) moved to suspend the rules and pass the bill, as amended.
+- 2012-04-26 — Considered as unfinished business. (consideration: CR H2156)
+- 2012-04-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 4/24/2012 H2050)
+- 2012-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 4/24/2012 H2050)